Hans Pilgaard

 Hans Pilgaard (born 2 August 1963) is a Danish journalist and television host.
-Since 1995 he has worked in Nordisk Film.
+Since 1995, he has worked in Nordisk Film.
 However, he is usually rented to TV2.

 After his training as a journalist in Berlingske Tidende, he started working in TV2 Denmark and the first program he hosted was the game show Eleva2ren.
-In 1997 Hans Pilgaard started hosting the morning program Go'Morgen on TV2 as well.
+In 1997, Hans Pilgaard started hosting the morning program Go'Morgen on TV2 as well.
 Hans Pilgaard was also a rolling host of the Danish version of the British game show Who Wants To Be A Millionaire?
 (Hvem vil være millionær?) and Gi' Mig 5 the Danish version of the game show Power of Ten.
 Pilgaard had a minor role in the movie Clash of Egos (Sprængfarlig bombe).

+He is married to Jobbe Pilgaard who is a TV host and writer.